magbw/web_scraping_workshop/content/7-python_scraping.md

 ---

 ## Python for webscraping
+Python is well suited for programatically scraping data from websites.
+There are three major packages used to webscraping in python.

-Beautiful soup is used for extracting and parsing (breaking down) webpage content;  selenium is used to navigate  webpages and input data into text fields; scrapy is a framework for webscraping, look into it once you become comfortable with coding.
+**Beautifulsoup** is used for extracting and parsing (breaking down) webpage content <br> **selenium** is used to navigate webpages and input data into text fields <br>
+**scrapy** is a framework for webscraping, look into it once you become comfortable with coding.
+We will not work with scrapy in the workshop, however, <a href='https://librarycarpentry.org/lc-webscraping/04-scrapy/index.html' target='_blank'>this </a> workshop offers a nice overview.

 ## Beautiful Soup